ulno/libni/README.md

 In a Libni setup there are usually two type of devices:

 1. Controllers: the devices which send network updates.
 Controllers usually have buttons and/or some analog sensors (sliders, turn knobs, gyroscopes).
-These coudl also be modern, unthought of input deveices to augment your VR or AR expereince, like addons for your Oculus Rift or Googel Cardboard.
+These could also be modern, unsought of input devices to augment your VR or AR experience, like addons for your Oculus Rift or Google Cardboard.

-2. Receivers: These devices receive the inputs from the controllers and act depending on them.
-These could be games with th elibni receiver library, a drone or other remote controleld vehicle, or the nii (Network Input Injector), turning the received signals into keystrokes and mouse events.
+2. Receivers: these devices receive the inputs from the controllers and act depending on them.
+These could be games with the libni receiver library, a drone or other remote controlled vehicle, or the nii (Network Input Injector), turning the received signals into keystrokes and mouse events.

 Libni enabled controllers send about every 10-20ms packages with update on all sensors it